felipewove/quero-listar/README.md

 docker-compose up --build
 ```

+Go to http://localhost:8000/ to see the front-end of Django Rest Framework.

 ## Developing

 Docker-compose is configured to share the volume between container and the developer computer, so no re-building the image.